San Jose State Spartans: Baseball

-The Spartan baseball team made NCAA tournament appearances in 1955, 1971, 2000 and 2002.
+The Spartan baseball team made NCAA tournament appearances in 1955, 1971, 2000, 2002 and 2023.
 In 2000, the team advanced to the College World Series.

-From 1997–2013, the SJSU baseball team competed in the Western Athletic Conference, earning three WAC pennants in 1997, 2000 and 2009.
+From 1997 to 2013, the SJSU baseball team competed in the Western Athletic Conference, earning three WAC pennants in 1997, 2000 and 2009.
+In 2023, the SJSU baseball team won both the Mountain West Conference regular-season title and tournament championship title.

 Under head coach and SJSU alumnus Sam Piraro (1987–2012), the SJSU baseball team reached the 30-win mark 17 times (including five 40+ wins seasons) and appeared in the national rankings 47 times.

-The SJSU baseball team has fielded sixteen All-Americans including four first-team selections.
+As of 2023, the SJSU baseball team has produced over 25 All-Americans including seven first-team selections.

-Over 95 Spartans have been taken in the Major League Baseball draft since 1965.
-As of 2018, two former Spartans are active professional baseball players in both major and minor leagues.
+Over 100 Spartans have been taken in the Major League Baseball draft since 1965.

 Basketball

 The SJSU men's basketball team has garnered 10 conference championship titles beginning with a California Coast Conference championship victory in 1925.
 The Spartans' most recent conference championship victory occurred in 1996 when SJSU defeated Utah State in overtime to win the Big West championship tournament.

 The SJSU men's basketball team has made three NCAA tournament appearances (1951, 1980 and 1996).
 SJSU was defeated in the first round all three times.
 The SJSU men's basketball team has made one National Invitation Tournament (NIT) appearance (1981), but was defeated in the first round.
 The SJSU men's basketball team has made two College Basketball Invitational (CBI) tournament appearances (2011 and 2023).

-Twelve former SJSU men's basketball players have been drafted into the NBA.
+As of 2023, twelve former SJSU men's basketball players have been drafted into the NBA.

 San Jose State began fielding a varsity women's basketball team in 1974.